act-org/dls/README.md

 ## Local Development

-Check out our [developer guide](./docs/GUIDE.md) to learn how to build effectively for the DLS.
+Check out the [developer guide](./docs/GUIDE.md) to learn how to build effectively for the DLS.

 To run the DLS locally: